Audio-Synchronized Visual Animation: Introduction

-With the carefully designed dataset and architecture, we are able to obtain a well-trained model specialized for \task, and produce animations with more visually pleasing and audio-synchronized motions than pior works~(\cref{fig:qualitative_view,fig:benchmark}).
-We provide thorough experiments to validate the effectiveness of the proposed \db and \method.
-We also demonstrate how to deploy \method for controllable generation, including amplifying audio guidance and generating object dynamics with various audios~(\cref{sec:ablation,sec:application}).
+With the carefully designed dataset and architecture, we are able to train a model specialized for \task{} and produce animations with more realistic and audio-synchronized contents than prior works~(\cref{fig:qualitative_view,fig:benchmark}).
+We provide thorough experiments to validate the effectiveness of \db{} and \method{} and demonstrate how to deploy \method{} for controllable generation, including amplifying audio guidance and semantic-aware object animation~(\cref{sec:ablation,sec:application}).